-Under the SOR NCE, a training series was developed and administered around the Reference Guides developed by Nevada's ASTHO-OMNI workgroup in partnership with Project ECHO.
+Under the SOR NCE, a training series was developed and administered around the Reference Guides developed by Nevada's ASTHO-OMNI workgroup.
 The series provided information surrounding reproductive health (pregnancy) and substance use.
-It aims to summarize best practices, guidelines, and protocols for medical professionals involved in the care of pregnant patients with SUD or more specifically OUD.
+It aims to summarize best practices, guidelines, and protocols for medical professionals involved in the care of pregnant patients with Substance Use Disorder (SUD) or more specifically Opioid Use Disorder (OUD).
 The goal is to help improve identification and treatment of SUD, identification and treatment for the infant(s), reproductive planning, and care coordination to decrease parental and/or neonatal complications before, during, and/or after delivery.

 This series is directed towards anyone that interfaces with pregnant and non-pregnant patients of reproductive age.
 Specifically, medical professionals who are licensed in the state of Nevada, which includes physicians, nurse practitioners, physician assistants, registered nurses, licensed midwives, lactation consultants, licensed clinical social workers, and case managers.
 However, this does not preclude others such as government agencies, specialty offices and first responders from using this as a resource or in various clinical situations where contact with a pregnant patient is made.
+The training series was provided July thru August 2021.
+Data is still being collected and will be provided in the annual report.